AUTHOR BOOK TALKS

 “Really?”
 Incredulous, I felt chills.
 He gave me directions to Fort Kormantin opposite the village of Kormantse.
 Twin hills.

 Road work prevented us accessing the village.
-At the fortress, whether walking, sitting, with dignity, ng at the cannons, down at the rolling sea, or taking telephoto pictures of what little I could see of village tree and roof tops, for over three hours the historian addressed all my questions spanning from the beginnings of the slave trade and the European countries that had commandeered that fort from the previous nation.
+At the fortress, whether walking, sitting, studying the cannons that are on the top level of the fort, looking down at the rolling sea, or taking telephoto pictures of what little I could see of village tree and roof tops, for over three hours the historian addressed all my questions spanning from the beginnings of the slave trade and the European countries that had commandeered that fort from the previous nation.

 It returned in Folayan’s Promise: